-Identify frequently asked questions
+Address frequently asked questions

+Enabling your customers to help themselves increases value and decreases costs.
 Taking a few minutes to connect with your team will help you understand the most common customer questions to address in your help center.

-1. Host a daily standup.
+1. Host a daily standup

-2. Create a collaboration document.
+2. Create a collaboration document

-3. Update your help center.
+3. Update your help center

 Make simple updates to your messaging

-1. Put relevant customer support information front and center.
+1. Put relevant customer support information front and center

 Consider creating a banner that appears at the top of your home page with specific instructions or with a direct link to your help center.
 Services like DoorDash have a clear message to let customers know their health and safety practices under COVID-19.
 If you have a customer portal, personalize the banner message at the top of the page as well.

 And, offer the option for customers to easily opt-in to receive real-time notifications or updates, such as the timing of a late delivery or payment.
-For example, DoorDash offers customers to opt-in for no contact delivery.
+For example, DoorDash offers customers to opt in for no-contact delivery.

-2. Update your chatbot’s welcome message.
+2. Update your chatbot’s welcome message

-3. Create an all-encompassing knowledge article.
+3. Create an all-encompassing knowledge article

 Find ways to streamline workflows

-2. Route cases with chatbots.
+2. Route cases with chatbots

-3. Create guided processes.
+3. Create guided processes

-Improve your customer service
+Scale your service